Addressing Privacy Concerns with Lone Working Devices and Apps

 Posted: 16 Jul, 2024.

 In the UK, it’s estimated that there are around 8 million lone workers spanning various industries from healthcare and construction to delivery services.
 While these employees work alone, employers have a duty of care to ensure they are not at any increased risk.
-Organisations are increasingly relying on lone working devices and apps to fulfil this obligation.
+Organisations are increasingly relying on a lone worker device or lone worker app to fulfil this obligation.

 This technology allows workers to get direct help to their location in an emergency and be supported 24/7.
 However, for some, they also bring significant privacy concerns, particularly regarding location tracking and the handling of personal data.